JoshuaGrams/tiny-qbn/doc/progress.md

 Here's an empty skeleton for an [avian party](https://joshuagrams.github.io/tiny-qbn/examples/Floating%20Branches.html) where you can jump between conversations with different birds, but each conversation is its own simple branching arc.
+There's nothing interesting to play here, but you can save and import it into Twine to see the structure.

 Sequences of Named States